Thysbelon/gba-mus-ripper/README.md

 ### 1) GBA Mus Ripper

 This is the main program which does everything automatically.
 Normally you'd only want to use this one, but the other 3 sub-programs can also be used individually too.
-This program detects the presence of the sappy sound engine in a given ROM, and converts all detected songs to .mid files, and rip all detected sound banks to a .sf2 file.
+This program detects the presence of the MP2K sound engine in a given ROM, and converts all detected songs to .mid files, and rip all detected sound banks to a .sf2 file.

 # HOW TO USE THIS PROGRAM

 On Windows, you should open a console prompt in the folder containing the ".exe" files.
-To do this, first search "Command Prompt" in the Start bar and open its file location.
-This will take you to the Command Prompt shortcut location in Windows Explorer.
-Next, right-click on "Command Prompt", select "Properties", then select "Open File Location" in the new pop-up window.
-This will take you to the "system32" folder where "cmd.exe" is located.
-From there, it's a quick copy-and-paste into the folder containing the GBA Mus Ripper ".exe" files and you're good to go.
+Type "cmd" in the File Explorer address bar, then press "enter". [(How-To Geek's guide)](https://www.howtogeek.com/789662/how-to-open-a-cmd-window-in-a-folder-on-windows/)

-Now that the console prompt is open in your folder, type the following (minus brackets or parentheses): `gba_mus_ripper (input_file) [-o output_directory] [address] [flags]`
+Now that the console prompt is open in your folder, type the following (parenthesis is a placeholder for a required input, brackets are a placeholder for optional settings):
+`gba_mus_ripper (input_file) [-o output_directory] [address] [flags]`

 `input_file`: The FULL path name (in quotes) of the GBA ROM you want to rip from.
 (Hint: You can drag and drop the ROM into the command line)

 `output_directory`: Again, a FULL path name (in quotes) of where you want MIDIs and soundfonts to be saved.
 If this parameter is not specified, the output directory will automatically be the same folder as where your ROM is located.

-`address`: This is an offset address in hexadecimal format for when the sappy detector doesn't work and you have to rip a ROM semi-manually (see said section below for more details).
+`address`: This is an offset address in hexadecimal format for when mp2ktool can't automatically detect the sound table address and you have to rip a ROM semi-manually<!-- (see said section below for more details)-->.

 The following flag options are available: